-Obesity represents a major threat to health and quality of life.
+Obesity is a health disease that poses a major threat to the health and quality of life.
 It is generally accepted that it results from an imbalance between Energy (food) intake and Energy output (i.e. daily physical activity).

 Sugar is a major culprit for weight gain.
 According to the U.K. guidelines, adults should have a maximum of 30g of sugar per day.
-This includes what you may put in your tea or coffee but also the sugary drinks i.e. coke and food consumed.
+This includes not only, what you put in your tea or coffee but also the sugary drinks like coke and the other foods that you consume.

 SOURCE OF EMPTY CALORIES

-Sugar is a source of empty calories which means it does not provide any nutrients only calories.
-This can result in weight gain which is associated with type two diabetes.
+Sugar is a source of empty calories which means it does not provide any nutrients, it only adds in calories.
+This can result in weight gain which is associated with Type 2 diabetes.

 Sugar can temporarily soothe our cravings however, more often than not, it does not satiate our hunger.
 Furthermore, carbohydrates are easily digested, especially refined ones.
-So often we find having a large bowl of pasta may mean feeling full for only a couple of hours rather than over a longer period of time.
-This may result in cravings and over-eating.
+So often we find ourselves enjoying a large bowl of pasta, hoping to satisfy our hunger pangs.
+However, this keeps us feeling full for only a couple of hours rather than for a longer period of time.
+This results in us craving for more food and ultimately triggers overeating.
 An easy way to prolong the feeling of fullness is by adding some vegetables as a source of fiber and protein to the dish.

 SUGAR: EFFECTS ON HEALTH

-- Escalated blood sugar- Hyperglycemia is a major threat to health, related to diabetes.
+- Escalated blood sugar- Hyperglycemia is a major threat to health.